 Cynthia Fabian, a 57-year-old resident of Venice, Florida, closed all of her financial accounts after scammers ran up around $800 in charges with her business debit card.
 Fearing the hackers had access to her other personal information, she also elected to put a freeze on her credit reports.

 “It’s a pain in the neck,” Fabian says.
 “You can’t just walk into a store and just apply for a charge card.
 You have to call the three (credit bureaus).
 You have to write a letter … but from what you get from it — no one can access your credit — it’s worth it.
 It’s what we have to do in this day and age.”

 Unfortunately, given how prevalent data collection has become in our society, there’s no surefire way – short of going off the grid — to prevent identity theft.

 You can, however, minimize the odds of it happening to you by limiting the number of third parties you share information with, frequently changing PINs and passwords to personal accounts, shopping only on encrypted websites and not clicking on links in emails from unknown sources, among other things.

 To mitigate the potential consequences, should ID theft occur, regularly monitor financial accounts.
 More importantly, frequently check your credit report because mysterious line items, like new loans you didn’t apply for or even inaccurate addresses, will let you know that something is amiss.

 “Early detection and resolution (are) key if you want to stop (thieves) from doing great amounts of damage,” Velasquez of the Identity Theft Resource Center says.

-You can get your free credit report and credit score at myBankrate.
-Here's what to do if you spot illegal activity:
+Here’s what to do if you spot illegal activity: